Can You Squat With A Curl Bar? – Just Don’t, Please…

 This is another problem with the fitness community, just because you can do a movement doesn’t mean it’s a good idea.

 Some fitness experts have recommended doing a hack squat with the bar setup behind you, kind of like a “back” deadlift.
-Not only is this not a hack squat, but it’s also potentially dangerous if done incorrectly.

 Which, if you’ve seen most people in commercial gyms, just getting a regular Deadlift down is an issue.